 Vancouver International Dance Festival

-We endeavour to meet specialized lighting and video projection needs and will consider alternate staging/seating arrangements in the Exhibition Hall.
-There are two large dressing rooms with showers, a lobby and concession area.
-Rehearsal and workshop studio space is available within the facility or within walking distance.
+We endeavour to meet specialized lighting and video projection needs and will consider alternate staging/seating arrangements at the KW Production Studio and KW Atrium Studio.

 VIDF events are also presented in other venues in Vancouver.
 Please check the VIDF website for further information.